Puerto Vallarta’s History from the 1500s until Today

 With its wide beach and tropical forest as background for the only set (the old hotel) expressly built for the movie, the site was perfect, and a few months later it was ready for the first call for “action”.
 Filming was not exactly a picnic, though.
 Gabriel Figueroa, the great Mexican photographer, had a specially hard time getting and installing lighting equipment and power plants in the jungle with the ocean as the only access.
 It was the year 1963.

-On the other hand, Liz Taylor, sometimes accompanied by her two children, spent most the time with Burton, whom she was deeply in love with.
-Charmed by Puerto Vallarta’s magic, Richard Burton and Elizabeth Taylor purchased the house they had initially rented, Casa Kimberley, and became the center of a fairly large group, that, according to those close to them, certainly enjoyed themselves.
+On the other hand, Liz Taylor, sometimes accompanied by her two children, spent most of the time with Burton, with whom she was deeply in love.
+Charmed by Puerto Vallarta’s magic, Richard Burton, and Elizabeth Taylor purchased the house they had initially rented, Casa Kimberley, and became the center of a fairly large group, that, according to those close to them, certainly enjoyed themselves.
 Richard also purchased the villa on the other side of the street and Guillermo Wulff built the famous bridge that connected them.
-John Huston later built his house in the small cove of Las Caletas where he lived until very short before his death.
+John Huston later built his house in the small cove of Las Caletas where he lived until very shortly before his death.

-In the face of the growing demands of tourism, the need for an adecuate response from authorities and investors became urgent, and the governor of Jalisco from 1965 – 1971, Francisco Medina Ascencio, was there to promote the change.
-Through his efforts Puerto Vallarta was outfitted with the infrastructure required of an urban development and a modern tourist destination.
-His efforts and needs reached the Mexican President and thus, Puerto Vallarta ascended to the category of city on May 31st, 1968, and was granted funds to build a bridge over the Ameca river, the coastal highway from Barra Navidad to Puerto Vallarta, the Compostela – Las Varas – Puerto Vallarta road and the international Puerto Vallarta airport named after the president: Gustavo Díaz Ordaz.
+In the face of the growing demands of tourism, the need for an adequate response from authorities and investors became urgent, and the governor of Jalisco from 1965 – 1971, Francisco Medina Ascencio, was there to promote the change.
+Through his efforts, Puerto Vallarta was outfitted with the infrastructure required of urban development and a modern tourist destination.
+His efforts and needs reached the Mexican President and thus, Puerto Vallarta ascended to the category of a city on May 31st, 1968, and was granted funds to build a bridge over the Ameca River, the coastal highway from Barra Navidad to Puerto Vallarta, the Compostela – Las Varas – Puerto Vallarta road and the international Puerto Vallarta airport named after the president: Gustavo Díaz Ordaz.

 Between 1980 and 1990 Puerto Vallarta’s population nearly doubled from 57,000 to 112,000 citizens.
 By 1985 the flux of tourism and immigrants demanded, on one hand, the building of new hotels and, on the other, the development of residential options for its employees and executives.
 Downtown Puerto Vallarta wasn’t large enough to house this expansion and nobody wanted to see tall buildings obstructing the view of the bay or destroying the city’s typical Mexican-village atmosphere.